How to Join

 here: Latest Club News )

-This year we are experimenting with online payments.
+This year we are continuing the option for with online payments.
 New and renewing members have the option to pay online.

-Print, complete, scan and email your application to the email address shown on the application.
+Print the application fom and fill it in.
+Then scan the application form or take a high resolution photo and email it to the email address shown on the application.
 Then send your EMT payment.

 More information can be found on the application form.